 1.0 SOC credit at the 300+ level.
-If you don't fulfill this prerequisite, contact me right away.
+Students without the prerequisite will be removed without notice.

 Learning Goals

 After completing this course, you should:

 - know the tradition of sociological research that focuses on community, identity, and interaction in the city. - be able to analyze the fundamental features and dynamics of community, identity, and interaction in any urban environment. - have gained familiarity with how certain urban interactions and relationships unfold in one particular city of your choice. - be able to use Factiva as a news research tool and Zotero for archiving sources and creating bibliographies.